mgrog/expx/README.md

 ### Notes

 - The authentication is a little faked, but I felt it was outside the scope to have a fully working jwt authentication just for a demo.
 It uses _a_ cookie at least.
+- I'm using React 18 RC, hopefully nothing blows up but contact me if something isn't working on your end.